LaurelineP/TypeScript-Deep-Diving/README.md

 run ```tsc```.
 Let's refresh : ```tsc``` command here is looking for every typescript files in order to compile them into commonJS files.
 By doing it that it checks for possible errors made while you write your code.
-If any errors : you'll get a message error, however typescript compiled into commonJS anyway but good news: you can have on say-word on it through the tsconfig.json
+If any errors : you'll get a message error, however typescript compiled into commonJS anyway but good news: you can have a word to say on its behavior, and this, through the tsconfig.json.

 [Few Configs]('https://www.typescriptlang.org/docs/handbook/tsconfig-json.html')
 ```noEmitToError```: ( boolean ) --> if true, will build js files if no errors